pawelszopinski/windowsTroubleshooting/README.md

 ## Restore a Computer after a Kernel Error

-1. Cause a BSOD Error
- type regedit
-The Registry Editor console is displayed.

-Navigate to the following registry path:

-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services

-Now click the ACPI node to display the contents of the folder on the details pane at the right.

-On the details pane, locate Start.
-Notice that the current data value for the Start parameter is set to 0.

-Right-click Start and select Modify.
-On the Edit DWORD (32-bit) Value dialog box, click in the Value data text box and type 5.

-Click OK to save changes and exit the dialog box.

-Once the registry settings are modified, you need to restart the system to enable the changed settings to take effect.
-Please wait while Windows continues to boot up.

-This will take a few seconds.

-Windows Server will continue to load the device drivers.
-Then you will get a blue screen of death (BSOD) because the ACPI device driver startup value was changed to an incorrect value.

-Notice the screen indicates that Windows will restart by itself.
-Once the BSOD is displayed, the system tries to restart.
-If the restart fails, Windows Server enters into the Automatic Repair mode.
-Here you can select the troubleshooting mode and specify system recovery methods.
-After the error screen appears the second time, Windows will restart and automatically enter into the repair mode.

-Choose an option screen is displayed.
-Select the Troubleshoot option.
-On the Advanced options screen, select the System Image Recovery option.
-Once the login credentials for the user account are verified, the Re-image your computer wizard appears.

-Notice that the Select a system image backup page shows information about the recent system image backup of this computer.
-You will use the most recent system image.

-Click Next.
-On the Choose additional restore options page, you can specify any particular configuration settings for restoring the system.

-For this task, there are no particular restoration settings.
-Therefore, do not select any options on this page and click Next.
-The system indicates additional information about the system image backup that you are about to restore.

-Click Finish.

-## Restore a Computer after a Kernel Error

 1. **Cause a BSOD Error**

 - Type `regedit` to open the Registry Editor console.